hriScaleDatabase/ScaleDatabase_temp/02_guideline.md

 11. *Did the scale developers include a factor structure test (e.g., second EFA, CFA, DIF, test of unidimensionality if using Rasch, or similar)?*
 After a scale has been created, it is best to determine if the scale has the same factor structure on a different sample.
 Check to see if there is a test for factor structure.
 A confirmatory factor analysis (CFA) or a Differential Item Function (DIF) are common approaches.

-12. *Was a measure of reliability (e.g., Cronbach's alpha or McDonald's omega total or omega hierarchical, Tarkkhonen's Rho) reported?*
+12. *Was a measure of reliability (e.g., Cronbach's &alpha; or McDonald's ω<sub>t</sub> or ω<sub>h</sub>, Tarkkhonen's Rho) reported?*
 Reliability refers to the principle that a mesaurement produces similar results under similar conditions and is related to one of the core components of science: replicability.
 There should be some test of the scale's reliability in the paper.
-This can be completed using metrics such as omega total or omega hierarchical in addition to Cronbach's coefficient alpha.
-A reasonable minimum threshold for reliability is >= 0.80.
+This can be completed using metrics such as ω<sub>t</sub> or &Omega; hierarchical in addition to Cronbach's coefficient &alpha;.
+A reasonable minimum threshold for reliability is &ge; 0.80.

 13. *Was a test of validity (e.g., predictive, concurrent, convergent, discriminant) reported?*
 Validity measures the extent to which the scale actually measures the latent dimension it was developed to